raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ## 4. Finish within your 10 minute time limit

-Each Mission Space Lab program is allocated exactly 10 minutes during ISS daylight hours.
-Your program must track how much time has elapsed and close automatically before the 10 minutes end so you do not lose any data.
+Each Mission Space Lab program is allocated **exactly 10 minutes** to run on the ISS during daylight hours.
+Your program must track of how much time it has been running and stop automatically before the 10 minutes are up.
+This helps to ensure that your program finishes cleanly and that any data you have collected is saved correctly.

-You can use the Python `datetime` library to stop your program automatically.
-Here is how it works:
+One way to do this is to use Python's `datetime` library:

-1. Save the exact time your experiment starts.
+1. Record the time when your experiment starts.
-2. Check the current time repeatedly during the experiment.
+2. Regularly check the current time while your program is running.
-3. Stop the program safely when the current time reaches your start time plus 10 minutes.
+3. Stop the program when 10 minutes have elapsed.

-In the program below, this is used to print "Hello from the ISS" every second for 1 minute:
+The example below uses this approach to print "Hello from the ISS" every second for 1 minute:

 ```Python
 from datetime import datetime, timedelta